adobe/reactor-sdk-javascript/README.md

 token.
 Get those data into environment variables using the instructions below (_Determining Your Company ID_ and _Determining Your Access Token_).

-Once that's all set up, run the integration tests:
+Once that's all set up, you can run the integration tests:
 ```bash
 $ export ACCESS_TOKEN=${REACTOR_API_TOKEN}
 $ export COMPANY_ID=${REACTOR_TEST_COMPANY_ID}